When does a person charged with Driving While Impaired have the ability to claim the duress defense and/or coercion defense?

 To establish the defense of duress, a defendant must prove to the satisfaction of the jury that:

-His actions were caused were caused by a reasonable fear that he (or another) would suffer immediate death or serious bodily injury if he did not commit the crime.
-Save & Exit
+His actions were caused by a reasonable fear that he (or another) would suffer immediate death or serious bodily injury if he did not commit the crime.

 See State v.
 Smarr, 146 N.C.
 App.
 44, 54-55, 551 S.E.2d 881, 888 (2001).
 This showing is much simpler than presenting a defense based on necessity (see below) and it may be strategically better to focus on one or the other of these defenses based on the circumstances of the crime.

-The focal point of establishing the duress defense is the reasonable fear that the defendant believed he or another person would suffer bodily injury.
+The focal point of establishing the duress defense is the reasonable fear that the defendant believed he or another person would suffer serious bodily injury or death.
 There is no requirement in the defense of duress that the defendant had no alternative but to drive.
 For instance, the Defendant need not show that it would have been impossible to flee on foot from assailers.
-Defendant need only show that he reasonably feared bodily harm and as a result drove away from the situation.
+The defendant only needs to show that he reasonably feared bodily harm and as a result drove away from the situation.

 Distinguishing the Duress Defense from the Necessity Defense